bbatsov/projectile/doc/projects.md

 patterns.
 To override those files as well, specify their full path with a bang prefix.

+If you would like to include comment lines in your .projectile file, you can customize the variable `projectile-dirconfig-comment-prefix`.
+Assigning it a non-nil character value, e.g. `#`, will cause lines in the .projectile file starting with that character to be treated as comments instead of patterns.

 ### File-local project root definitions

 If you want to override the projectile project root for a specific